 Active Toronto Metropolitan Undergraduate Students

 How to Enrol

-As an active Toronto Metropolitan undergraduate student, you can enrol in Chang School courses online using RAMSS at my.ryerson.ca.
+As an active Toronto Metropolitan undergraduate student, you can enrol in Chang School courses online using MyServiceHub at my.torontomu.ca.

-Visit RAMSS Support for a step-by-step guide to course enrolment.
+Visit MyServiceHub Support for a step-by-step guide to course enrolment.

 Active Toronto Metropolitan undergraduate students cannot enrol through the Chang School website.